Rapptz/discord.py/docs/api.rst

     called regardless of the message being in the internal message cache or not.

-    If the message is found in the message cache, it can be accessed via:attr:`RawMessageDeleteEvent.cached_message`
+    If the message is found in the message cache, it can be accessed via :attr:`RawMessageDeleteEvent.cached_message`

     :param payload: The raw event payload data.
     :type payload: :class:`RawMessageDeleteEvent`